jbr/cargo-mcp/README.md

 # Cargo MCP Server

+> [!CAUTION] This repository is written by AI as an experiment.
+Although I
+> ([jbr](https://github.com/jbr)) review every line, the code quality is not necessarily identical
+> to what I would have written.
+Caveat usor.

 A Model Context Protocol (MCP) server that provides safe access to Cargo operations for Rust projects.

 ## Features